NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 This code defines a simple [TypeScript class](http://www.typescriptlang.org/Handbook#classes) that does nothing more than define two properties—`email` and `password`.
 Note the use of [TypeScript’s `export` keyword](http://www.typescriptlang.org/Handbook#modules-going-external), as we’ll see why that’s important momentarily.

-Next, open `app/app.component.ts`, and first add the following `import` to the top of the file:
+Next, open `app/app.component.ts`, and add the following `import` to the top of the file:

 ``` JavaScript
 import {User} from "./shared/user/user";